oba2311/dotfiles/README.md

 - ### Mac
 - Change finder's default location to home, and show all files and filename extensions , and show path bar,
+- Change finder's default location to home, and show all files and filename extensions , and show path bar,
 - on sidebar don't show hard drives, and show external disks, and hide tags:
   ![Finder settings](finderSettings.png)